 Injuries associated with Flat-feet:

-Shin Splint: this is when you experience pain along the front of the thigh when walking or running for a certain period of time and it is relieved at rest.
+Shin Splint: this is when you experience pain along the front of the shin on your lower leg when walking or running for a certain period of time and it is relieved at rest.

 Knee Pain: typically the pain is more prominent along the inside of the knee but can also occur at the front under or behind the knee cap and is aggravated when walking or climbing stairs.